Introduction to the Law of Discharge From a NJ Nursing Home Assisted Living Residence or the MLTSS Program

 Transfer and discharge include the involuntary movement of a resident to a bed outside of the facility (in the same physical address).
 However, a transfer and discharge does not include the movement of a resident to a bed within the same certified facility.

 Appealing a Threatened Transfer and Discharge By a Facility

-A nursing home or assisted living residence or other residential health care facility licensed by the state of New Jersey has to allow a resident to remain in their facility, and not transfer or discharge the resident from the facility unless
+A nursing home or assisted living residence or other residential health care facility licensed by the state of New Jersey must allow a resident to remain in their facility, and not transfer or discharge the resident from the facility unless:

 - The transfer or discharge is necessary for the resident’s welfare and the resident’s needs cannot be met in the facility;